 By late December to early January, the first of the Gray Whales begin to arrive the calving lagoons of Baja.
 These first whales to arrive are usually pregnant mothers that look for the protection of the lagoons to give birth to their calves, along with single females seeking out male companions in order to mate.
 By mid-February to mid-March the bulk of the Gray Whales have arrived the lagoons.
 It is at this time that the lagoons are filled to capacity with nursing, calving and mating Gray Whales.

 The three primary lagoons that the whales seek in Baja California are Scammon's (named after a notorious whale hunter in the 1850's who discovered the lagoons and later became one of the first protectors of the Greys), San Ignacio and Magdalena.
 As noted, the Greys were called the devil fish until the early 1970's when a fisherman in the Laguna San Ignacio named Pachico Mayoral (although terrified to death) reached out and touched a Grey mother that kept approaching his boat.
 Today the whales in Laguna San Ignacio are protected but it is possible to visit a whale camp there and have the same experience that Pachico had.

 You can attend a whale watch to see these animals in their natural habitat.
 They are too large to be held in captivity.
-The boats that are chartered are well maintained, cleaned and ready for tourists.

 Throughout February and March, the first Gray Whales to leave the lagoons are the males and single females.
 Once they have mated, they will begin the trek back north to their summer feeding grounds in the Bering and Chukchi seas.
 Pregnant females and nursing mothers with their newborn calves are the last to leave the lagoons.
 They leave only when their calves are ready for the journey, which is usually from late March to mid-April.
 Often there are still a few lingering Gray Whale mothers with their young calves in the lagoons well into May.